 All distributors must connect smaller generators (< 10 kW) such as rooftop solar panels, within 5 business days, 90% of the time, unless the customer agrees to a later date.
-In 2018, Bluewater Power connected all 5 micro-embedded facilities within the timeline which represents a 100% achievement.
+In 2019, Bluewater Power did not have any requests to complete micro-embedded generation facilities.